PoCInnovation/Pool2023/Software/day05/React/README.md

 You will store the given `accessToken` inside the `localStorage`.

 Note that this is a **bad idea**.
-> Please refer to the Security Bonus to understand why.
+> Please refer to [the Security Bonus](#security-issue) to understand why.

 We ask you to do it this way because it's important to be aware of this.
 ***

 ## Step 9 - Time to play with real data 🚀

-Now that you know how to call an API from a User Interface, it's time to have a complete interaction with it.
+Now that you know how to call an API from a User Interface, it's time to have a complete interaction with it!

 **Requirements:**
 - On successful login, redirect to the Dashboard page.